Leica Q Typ 116 vs Olympus TG-5

 It is notable that the Q Typ 116 has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the Q Typ 116 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
-Further information on the two cameras, as well as related accessories, can be found on the official Leica and Olympus websites.
+Both the Q Typ 116 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The Q Typ 116 was replaced by the Leica Q2, while the TG-5 was followed by the Olympus TG-6.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what is the bottom line?
 Is the Leica Q Typ 116 better than the Olympus TG-5 or vice versa?
 The listing below highlights the relative strengths of the two models.